hellholt/.github/profile/README.md

 ## 🤩 Latest Stuff
 - Got SSH certificates working!
 Instead of yeeting pubkeys into `~/.ssh/authorized_keys`, the setup process now takes slightly longer because of all the slurping and signing!
 - Cluster-wide Traefik reverse proxy with LetsEncrypt, instead of manually adding hosts and certs in HAProxy on my router/firewall.
+- Per-host Traefik reverse proxy, rather than having to futz with the node ports.
 - Refactored massively, since the old IaC was a nightmare.
 - Added Bash command for more easily executing the Ansible roles where the 🪄magic🧙‍♂️ happens.